 Students who do not attain at least a 2.000 GPA for the semester of reinstatement following academic suspension will be academically dismissed.
 Students who achieve at least a 2.000 GPA for the semester of their reinstatement following academic suspension must earn at least a cumulative 1.75 GPA in each subsequent semester of enrollment.
 Failure to earn a 1.75 GPA in each subsequent semester until the cumulative GPA reaches 1.75 will result in academic dismissal.
 The statement "Academic Dismissal" will be placed on the student's permanent record.
 Academic dismissal is normally permanent.
-In exceptional circumstances, students submit an appeal form to Enrollment Services or to Central Admissions and Records. (see Reinstatement from Suspension or Dismissal).
-Students who have been reinstated after academic dismissal will remain subject to dismissal until their cumulative GPA is raised to a minimum of 175
+In exceptional circumstances, students submit an appeal form to one of the Student Success Centers or to Central Admissions and Records. (see Reinstatement from Suspension or Dismissal).
+Students who have been reinstated after academic dismissal will remain subject to dismissal until their cumulative GPA is raised to a minimum of 1.75.